umchee/react-double-scrollbar/README.md

 MIT

 # Change log
+v0.0.11
+- Add onresize to update the scrollbar when the window size changes

 v0.0.10
--Dependency fix, added peerDependency and allow for react 0.14.7 or newer v0.0.9
+- Dependency fix, added peerDependency and allow for react 0.14.7 or newer

+v0.0.9
 - Added tests and documentation